Unite demands Period Dignity

 - Write to the Chair of Governors or Headteachers of local schools to engage them with the campaign.
 A template letter can be found in the resources section on this page

 - Contact local Councillors asking them to submit a motions to a Council meeting.
-A template letter can be found in the resources section on this page.
 If you don't know who your Councillor is, find out here.

 What resources are available?